akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 @@snip [QuickstartServer.scala]($g8src$/scala/com/lightbend/akka/http/sample/QuickstartServer.scala) { #http-server }

 We provide three parameters; `routes`, the hostname, and the port.
 That's it!
-When running this program, we will have an Akka Http server on our machine (localhost) on port 8080.
+When running this program, we will have an Akka HTTP server on our machine (localhost) on port 8080.
 Note that starting a server happens asynchronously and therefore a `Future` is returned by the `bindAndHandle` method.

 We should also add code for stopping the server.
 To do so we use the `StdIn.readLine()` method that will wait until RETURN is pressed on the keyboard.
 When that happens we `flatMap` the `Future` returned when we started the server to get to the `unbind()` method.
 Unbinding is also an asynchronous function and when the `Future` returned by `unbind()` is completes we make sure that the actor system is properly terminated.